zaima-zaima/storage-kit/readme.md

 #### get

-this function could get you what you want
+this function could get what you want by `key`

 ```
 st.get(key);